 About the Program

-Please download a copy of our Annual Report, LAMB--The First Year (6.5MB PDF), which details how the program advances interdisciplinary scholarship across a number of interrelated legal fields through international conferences, panel discussions, roundtable workshops, and targeted research.
+Please download a copy of our Report, LAMB--The First Year (6.5MB PDF), which details the first year of the program and how ND LAMB advances interdisciplinary scholarship across a number of interrelated legal fields through international conferences, panel discussions, roundtable workshops, and targeted research.

 If you would like to receive a hard copy of the report please email email@example.com.